 How do I choose the right plants?
 When you request the conversion packet, you should receive a copy of Landscape Plants for the Arizona Desert.
 This book has pictures, growth size, and lots of information on over 200 low-water use plants.
 This book can also be viewed online.
-The book includes the most common plants used in landscapes but is not all inclusive of the plants that qualify for the rebate.
+The book includes the most common plants used in landscapes but is not all inclusive of the plants that qualify for the incentive.
 The qualifying Low Water Use Drought Tolerant Plant List is created by the Arizona Department of Water Resources, and includes all of the plants that qualify for our program.

 My yard already has lots of plants surrounding the grass area.
 Do they count toward the coverage requirement?
 The only area of your yard that has to meet the 50% coverage requirement is the converted grass area.
 The existing plants do not apply towards that converted area.
 However, if you have a low-water use tree planted in the middle of the grass area to be removed, it could count toward the coverage requirement.

 Do my new plants have to provide the 50% coverage before the final inspection?
 Your initial plantings can be started at any size.
 Our coverage requirements apply to the size of the plants at full maturity.
 As long as your plants will provide the coverage at full maturity, you are meeting the program requirements.